-Incidentally, you can change the Nonstop Backup settings any time.
-To do so, click Edit Nonstop Backup settings on the main screen.
-Save the edited Nonstop Backup settings by clicking the Savebutton and Nonstop Backup will immediately start working with the new settings.
+You can change the Nonstop Backup settings any time.
+To do so, click the gear icon in the Nonstop Backup box and then select Edit settings in the Operations menu.
+Save the edited Nonstop Backup settings by clicking the Save button and Nonstop Backup will immediately start working with the new settings.
 If you have changed the Nonstop Backup destination, the program will create a new full backup of the data to be protected on the new Nonstop Backup storage.

-You can also include files and folders into Nonstop Backup by selecting them in Windows Explorer and choosing Storages $\rightarrow$ Include in Nonstop Backup in the shortcut menu that opens by right-clicking on the selected item.
+You can also include files and folders into Nonstop Backup by selecting them in Windows Explorer and choosing Include in Nonstop Backup in the shortcut menu that opens by right-clicking on the selected item.